jsiriwardhana/CatRescue/README.md

 Have a look in issues section with help wanted tag and let me know if you can help with issues.

-Please don't open spam pull requests or pull requests for change suggestions.
+Please don't open spam pull requests or pull requests for suggestions.

 If you have suggestions and can contribute toward making it happen please open an issue.